Keep it Hot

 The competition management reserves the right to disqualify an entry in the event of a breach of the rules.

-• Publish the AMV:
+- Publishing the AMV:

 The AMVs may only be published after the competition.
 If the competition is an open contest, you may of course have already published your video and publish it before the competition.